 The Talking Book

 The Great Depression (1929-1939) was devastating for the Seattle Public Library.
-In 1932, it lost a quarter of its budget and at least 40 employees plus the bookmobile, hospital services, and purchases of new books.
-But in 1931, Congress passed the Pratt-Smoot Bill, which funded libraries for the blind.
-The Library of Congress designated Seattle as one of 28 regional Libraries for the Blind and provided funds for new books.
-The Library for the Blind serviced all of Washington, Alaska, and Montana with funding (most years) from the state legislatures.
+In 1932, it lost a quarter of its budget and at least 40 employees, plus the bookmobile, hospital services, and purchases of new books.
+Drusilla Dorland became acting librarian for the Blind Division from 1932-1937 (replacing Howley, who would return later).
+Despite poor economic times, in 1931 Congress passed the Pratt-Smoot Act, which provided funds to establish a national library service dedicated to serving the blind.
+This service, the Library of Congress’s Division for the Blind and Physically Handicapped, designated Seattle as one of 18 regional Libraries for the Blind (now the National Library Service for the Blind and Print Disabled or NLS) and provided funds for new books.
+The Library for the Blind in Seattle serviced all of Washington, Alaska, and Montana with funding (most years) from the state legislatures.

 More Books, More Room

-In 1945, the Library for the Blind was moved from the Carnegie library downtown into the basement auditorium of the Fremont Branch.
+Under Howley, who returned as librarian in 1937, the Library for the Blind was moved from SPL’s Carnegie Library downtown into the basement auditorium of the Fremont Branch in 1945.
 Although there was more room than at the main library, the space was still cramped.
-In addition, the heavy talking books and multi-volume braille titles -- 50 to 100 daily, one loaded mail truck -- had to be hauled up and down the stairs and out over the front walkway to the curb.
+In addition, the heavy talking books and multi-volume braille titles – 50 to 100 daily, one loaded mail truck – had to be hauled up and down the stairs and out over the front walkway to the curb.
 Some borrowers found visits to the branch library cumbersome because of the streetcar transfers and because the branch was hard for them to find.

-In 1954, the Library for the Blind moved to specially designed space in the Henry Library on Capitol Hill.
+Howley retired in 1952 and Florence Grannis (1952-1960) took over as librarian.
+This same year, due to an amendment to the Pratt-Smoot Act, the NLS program expanded its services to include those to children.
+In 1954, the Library for the Blind moved to a specially designed space in the Henry Library on Capitol Hill.
 The new location provided room for more transcription services and better access for the daily mail.
 More talking book titles for children became available and the library began to offer story hours specifically designed for blind children.
 Three full-time and four part-time staff members were assisted by as many as 70 volunteers who handled a full range of jobs including receiving mail, preparing books for shipment, and transcription.

 Better Reading Through Better Technology

-The 1960s saw the use of magnetic tape for talking books, but the real breakthrough came late in the decade with invention of the cassette.
-Reel-to-reel tapes were far more compact than a box of records, but using the playback equipment required some dexterity.
-The cassette could be mailed and used without touching the tape itself.
+Grannis left the library in 1960, taking the helm of the Iowa Library for the Blind.
+Marcia Finseth (1960-1974) took the reins, leading the library through its next technological advancement.
+The 1960s saw the use of magnetic tape for talking books, but the real breakthrough came late in the decade with the invention of the cassette.
+These small reel-to-reel tapes were far more compact than a box of records and could be mailed and used without touching the tape itself.
 The cassette books differed from commercially available books on tape in that the cassette books were not abridged and they required special playback machines with controls designed for the blind.
-As with the books on records, the playback machines were provided free to borrowers and shipped postage paid.
+As with the books on records, the playback machines were provided free to borrowers and shipped via Free Matter.

-The long-playing records got a technological boost of sorts when in 1962, they were redesigned to play at 16 2/3 r.p.m., down from 33 1/3.
+In 1962, the NLS began circulating musical scores and other instructional music materials.
+Long-playing records got a technological boost when, in that same year, they were redesigned to play at 16 2/3 rpm, down from 33 1/3.
 This halved the size of books that were mailed (and carried).
 Borrowers were provided with two-speed machines to accommodate both formats.
-Later developments reduced the speed further to 8 1/3 r.p.m. on flexible disks.
+Later developments reduced the speed further to 8 1/3 rpm on flexible disks.
 The talking books on records and flexible disks endured through the rest of the century and were finally pulled from service in 2001.

 In the 1960s, the library began to serve persons whose disability prevented them from turning the pages of a book.
-The recordings provided an important window on the world.
 A borrower did not have to be legally blind to use the library's services.
-Montana formed its own talking book library in 1967 and Alaska did the same in 1973.
-The name in Seattle changed to the Washington Regional Library for the Blind and Physically Handicapped.
+Montana formed its own talking book library in 1968 and Alaska did the same in 1973, but retained some assistance from the Washington-based library until 1976.
+That same year, the name in Seattle changed to the Washington Regional Library for the Blind and Physically Handicapped.

 On the Air

-In 1973, the library moved into bigger space with the King County Library at 811 Harrison Street near downtown Seattle.
-On March 22, 1973, the Radio talking book took to the air.
-Volunteers and staff broadcast books, newspapers, and magazines eight hours a day to 500 blind patrons.
+In 1973, the library moved into a bigger space with the King County Library at 811 Harrison Street near downtown Seattle.
+On March 22, 1973, the Radio Talking Book Service took to the air, being one of the earliest radio reading services launched nationally, following the formation of the Minnesota Radio Reading Service.
+Volunteers and staff broadcast books, newspapers, and magazines eight hours a day to blind patrons across the state.
 Listeners used special receivers (provided free) to pick up the signal.
 This service was particularly valuable to persons who could not operate a phonograph or a cassette player.
-The U.S. Government funded the move and the new service under the Handicapped and Elderly Learning Program.
+The U.S. Government funded the new service under the Handicapped and Elderly Learning Program.
 By the end of the year, programming filled 106 hours a week.

-In 1977, the Radio talking book became the Radio Reading Service.
-A gift from the University Lions Club allowed the library to buy 283 receivers and to eliminate the one-and-a-half year waiting list.
-On April 25, 1983, it became the Evergreen Radio Reading Service as the programming reached Spokane.
-The signal was transmitted via phone line from Seattle to Spokane radio station KPBX-FM.
+In 1974, Marcia Finseth retired, and Sharon Hammer became the Regional Librarian.
+In 1977, the Radio Talking Book Service became the Radio Reading Service.
+A gift from the University Lions Club allowed the library to buy 283 receivers and to eliminate a one-and-a-half year waiting list.
+On April 25, 1983, it became the Evergreen Radio Reading Service (ERRS) as the programming branched out across the state.
+Evergreen broadcasted to transmitters in Seattle (KUOW), Spokane (radio station KPBX FM) and the Tri-Cities (KFAE), and patrons within range could hear the station on specially pre-tuned “second band” receivers provided free to eligible listeners.

 Second Audio Program (SAP) was a feature added to a television signal so that the vision-impaired could hear a description of the picture on the screen in addition to hearing dialogue.
 This feature was added to the signal from KTCS-TV November 1992 to August 2001 (when an equipment upgrade proved incompatible with the service).